Gevaert-Lab/DIA-Report/README.md

 - `adjpval_thr`: Statistical threshold to select significant hits (adj.P-value default 0.05)
 - `ensembl_annotation`: Path of the file that contains the extra annotations to add to the proteins
 - `ensembl_col`: List of the annotation fields that are added.
 The last column must be a gene symbol
-- `filtering_contaminats`: Activate/deactivate the filtering of contaminants
+- `filtering_contaminants`: Activate/deactivate the filtering of contaminants
-- `contaminats_str`: String used to find the contaminants (e.g., Cont)
+- `contaminats_str`: String used to mark the contaminants in the FASTA file (e.g., *Cont*)
-- `cofounder_list`: List of the confounder values to use in confounder values analysis
+- `cofounder_list`: List of the confounder name to use in confounder  analysis
-- `PCA_comparison`: List of confounder values to use in PCA analysis
+- `PCA_comparison`: List of confounder names to use in PCA analysis (e.g. *Group-ConfA*)
 - `quantitatve_features`: Quantitative feature column to use
 - `filtPerGroup`: Filtering of the NaN values based on `nNonZero` value applied per group (TRUE) or along all the samples (FALSE)
 - `mbr`: In case of MBR activated in DIA-NN, use Global.Q-value and Global.PG.Q-values to select precursor (Boolean: TRUE / FALSE)
 - `wildstr_run`: Wild string used to hook the run files (default: CMB-)
 - `DIANN_ver2`: If DIA-NN results are generated with version greater than 2, should be set to TRUE, otherwise FALSE
-- `comparison_label`: list of comparisons without indicate the variable name (e.g GroupA - GroupB -->  A - B)
+- `comparison_label`: list of comparisons without indicate the variable name (e.g *GroupA - GroupB -->  A - B*)
-- `keep_design_order`: IF TRUE it keep the samples on the same order indicated in the design file. (default is FALS) Parameters can also be given as an R list, as shown in `Run_Template_FromR.R` and `Run_Template_FromR_peptide.R`.
+- `keep_design_order`: IF TRUE it keep the samples on the same order indicated in the design file. (default is FALSE)

+Parameters can also be given as a R list (see `example_report/Run_DIAReportR.R` ) in case you render the report from R.

 **Remark**: With DIANN v2+, the report is saved as **parquet** data format and in the path of the `input_file`  **must** be also present **'report.protein_description.tsv** file.
 If this file is not found, an exception  is through .